tsherif/space-shooter.c/ARCHITECTURE.md

 All operations on game objects are run in batches on `objects[0 .. count - 1]`.
 The actual implementation is slightly more involved in that game object attributes are stored in parallel arrays to simplify their use as buffer data in the rendering layer.

 The only use of dynamic memory is in loading image and sound assets when the game initializes.
-This leads to a nice "dev ex" benefit that once the game initializes, errors related to memory allocation are no long a concern.
+This leads to a nice "dev ex" benefit that once the game initializes, errors related to memory allocation are no longer possible.

 ### Mixin Structs